karle0wne/context-for-ai/README.md

 ## 🧾 context-for-ai

-**context-for-ai** is a minimalistic CLI tool that generates a flat, machine-readable snapshot of your codebase — perfect for feeding into AI tools, automations, or static analysis pipelines.
+**context-for-ai** is a minimalistic CLI tool that generates a flat, machine-readable snapshot of your codebase — ideal for AI models, static analysis, archiving, or custom automation.

-Unlike the full-featured version, this tool avoids Markdown formatting and outputs raw content for each file in a simple, consistent format.
+It outputs a simple `project_snapshot.txt` file, listing every relevant file in order with full content and cryptographic hashes (MD5, SHA1) for integrity tracking.

 ---

 ## ✨ Features

-- 🧠 Machine-readable plain-text output
+- 📄 Full raw content of `.kt`, `.java`, `.py` files
-- 📄 Full content of `.kt`, `.java`, and `.py` source files
+- 🧪 Smart file ordering: `src/` and `src/main/` → `test/` and `src/test/` → others
-- 🧪 Smart file ordering: source files → tests → others
+- 🛡 MD5 and SHA1 checksums for every file
-- ⚙️ Includes key project config files: `pom.xml`, `build.gradle.kts`, `requirements.txt`, etc.
+- ⚙️ Includes config files like `pom.xml`, `requirements.txt`, `application.yml`, etc.
-- 🛠 No dependencies, no visual markup
+- 🧠 Fully plain-text & machine-friendly — no Markdown
-- 🚀 Fast and IDE/AI-friendly
+- 🧱 Zero dependencies — pure bash

 ---